syl20bnr/spacemacs/README.md

 `<SPC> w U`   | redo window layout
 `<SPC> w v`   | split a window vertically
 `<SPC> w w`   | cycle and focus between windows

+#### Golden ratio

+Split windows can be dynamically resized depending on whether they are selected or not.
+Resizing is performed by the [golden-ratio][golden-ratio] mode.
+By default `golden-ratio` if off.

+The mode can be toggled on and off with:

+    <SPC> t g

 ### Text manipulation commands